HeatherKates/BiomarkerSim/README.md

-# RNAseq, ATACseq, and CUT&RUN Analysis for MSH2 and MLH1 in Tumor Metastasis
+# Testing use of mixed effects model for biomarker measurements improvement

 This repository contains scripts related to the development of a mixed effects model to address variability in biomarker measurements for clinical decision making